Optical Power Meter Kits

 It is not safe to use the detector to measure this pulsed laser emission, since the peak power of the pulses is >5 orders of magnitude higher than the detector's maximum peak optical input power.

 Thorlabs offers a wide selection of power and energy meter consoles and interfaces for operating our power and energy sensors.
-Key specifications of all of our power meter consoles and interfaces are presented below to help you decide which device is best for your application.
+Key specifications of all of our power meter consoles and interfaces are presented in this tab to help you decide which device is best for your application.
 We also offer self-contained wireless power meters and compact USB power meters.

 When used with our C-series sensors, Thorlabs' power meter consoles and interfaces recognize the type of connected sensor and measure the current or voltage as appropriate.
 Our C-series sensors have responsivity calibration data stored in their connectors.
 The console will read out the responsivity value for the user-entered wavelength and calculate a power or energy reading.